Tracheoesophageal Fistula and Esophageal Atresia

 - Children with TEF/EA might get more colds and other respiratory illnesses than other children.

-If you would like an appointment, ask your pregnancy care provider to refer you to our Prenatal Diagnosis and Treatment Program.
+If you would like an appointment, ask your pregnancy care provider to refer you to our Fetal Care and Treatment Center.
 If you would like more information or have a referral, call 206-987-5629 to schedule an appointment.

 Providers: See how to refer a patient.